 Legacy tokens, scopes, and methods are better left to the past.

-The bot user model is evolving!
-Currently in beta, you'll find more methods and scopes supporting bot tokens than ever before, but there's a catch — for most of these you'll need a new kind of more granular bot token.
+The bot user model has changed!
+You'll find more methods and scopes supporting bot tokens than ever before—for most of these you'll need a new kind of more granular bot token.

 Bot user tokens represent a bot associated with the app installed in a workspace.
 Unlike user tokens, they're not tied to a user's identity; they're just tied to your app.

 Since acting independently allows your app to stay installed even when an installing user is deactivated, using bot tokens is usually for the best.